How to remember passwords: Do you have a ******** problem?

 Some experts advocate the use of a series of random words, which are easier to remember – but the level of security this provides does depend on what method might be used to crack your password.

-If you’re really concerned, there are websites that can check your passwords, such as this one from Microsoft, which tell you how hard your password will be to crack.
+If you’re really concerned, there are websites that can check your passwords, such as this one, which tell you how hard your password will be to crack.

 Not all websites are created equal.
 Some don’t store your carefully considered password very securely, and if one of those sites is compromised, your password, email address and any other available details will be collected and tried against numerous other websites in the hopes of gaining access to something more sensitive.
 This is why it’s best to keep different passwords for different accounts.